 Starting school is an important milestone in the life of your child and your family.
 At Queens Park Primary School our Kindergarten centre staff are there to care for and nurture your child.
 For many children, this may be the first time they are away from Mum and Dad for an extended period.
 We understand that this is a meaningful and special time.
 Our aim at the centre is to ensure your child receives the best possible start to their educational journey.
 At Queens Park Primary School we view these early learning programs as the cornerstones on which the later educational opportunities for your child are developed.
 The centre is an integral part of the whole school.

 Kindergarten school hours

 We currently have two Kindergarten groups running Monday-Friday 8.45 am – 2.45 pm.
-Each group attends for two and a half days per week.
+Each group attends for two days per week and every alternative Wednesday.